Can You Swim With Tape in Extensions

 Preparing Your Extensions for Swimming

 Swimming is an activity best enjoyed in the summer.
 Your hair extensions shouldn’t limit this experience!
 Proper preparation is key to keeping your extensions in good condition.
-Before taking a dip, style your hair in a braid or a bun to prevent tangling.
+Before dipping, style your hair in a braid or bun before dipping to prevent tangling.

 Lastly, rinse your hair immediately after swimming and use a deep conditioner to restore moisture.
-With these tips, you can take a carefree swim without compromising your hair extensions!
+With these tips, you can swim carelessly without compromising your hair extensions!

 After Swimming Care Tips